kubernetes/kops/docs/cli/kops_update_cluster.md

       --lifecycle-overrides strings   comma separated list of phase overrides, example: SecurityGroups=Ignore,InternetGateway=ExistsAndWarnIfChanges
-      --out string                    Path to write any local output --phase string                  Subset of tasks to run: cluster, network, security --ssh-public-key string         SSH public key to use (deprecated: use kops create secret instead) --target string                 Target - direct, terraform (default "direct") --user string                   Existing user in kubeconfig file to use.
+      --out string                    Path to write any local output --phase string                  Subset of tasks to run: cluster, network, security --prune                         Delete old revisions of cloud resources that were needed during an upgrade --ssh-public-key string         SSH public key to use (deprecated: use kops create secret instead) --target string                 Target - direct, terraform (default "direct") --user string                   Existing user in kubeconfig file to use.
 Implies --create-kube-config